kashav/go-airdrop/README.md

 #### TODO

+- [ ] Add `-private` flag for sender/broadcaster to have "private" transfer (i.e. nobody can see that they're connected).
+- [ ] The preliminary work for running this through Docker _is_ done, however it doesn't quite run completely.
+Each of the commands (broadcast, list, send) work fine and the clients _do_ find each other, however the transfers hang.
+I'm fairly certain that this is happening because the ports aren't being exposed in the container.
+I'm not sure if there's a way to fix this though, since the ports are randomly chosen on initialization.
+If anyone has a solution for this, I'd love to hear it!
+- [ ] Check that the registration name is not already being used.
 - [x] Add an option for senders to provide a list of names to send the file to (right now, when a file is sent, all connected clients get the prompt).
 - [x] Add a `-list` flag to list all currently connected peers (this'll help with the previous TODO I think).
-- [ ] Check that the registration name is not already being used.
 - [x] Add an option to send files via stdin.
 - [x] Test.
 This is only tested on macOS right now, would be great if there was some confirmation that it works on Linux as well (and I guess Windows too).
-- [ ] The preliminary work for running this through Docker _is_ done, however it doesn't quite run completely.
-Each of the commands (broadcast, list, send) work fine and the clients _do_ find each other, however the transfers hang.
-I'm fairly certain that this is happening because the ports aren't being exposed in the container.
-I'm not sure if there's a way to fix this though, since the ports are randomly chosen on initialization.
-If anyone has a solution for this, I'd love to hear it!